Navid200/xDrip/docs/Nightscout/FullDisk.md

 We are going to create another (recovery) instance to use temporarily to fix this problem.
 There may be a cost involved.
 I will use what's needed to minimize cost.
 Hopefully, it will be free.

-- 1- Create a new instance.
+- 1- Create a new recovery instance.
 Follow the same [guidelines](./VirtualMachine.md) for creating the main machine except there is no need to change the disk space to 30GB.
 You can leave it at 10GB for the recovery machine.

     * Use SSH to connect to the new machine.
 This is very important.
 Please don't skip this step.